 I seldom base my opinions, preferences, statements, allegiances, conspiracy theories, expressions, warnings, discussions, assumptions, anything at all really, on thorough research or exhaustive debate.

-I base them on feelings, nothing more than feelings (horror-of-horrors).
+I base them on feelings, nothing more (horror-of-horrors).
 They are informed by my squidgy intestines that look a right mess.

 I therefore cannot hold up my side of an argument.
 All I offer is a vague I just know, which means I lose credibility and the argument.